AviatrixSystems/Docs/HowTos/gateway.rst

 ActiveMesh Mode
 ----------------

+ActiveMesh is in Beta state.
+Do not deploy it in a production environment.

 When an Aviatrix Transit Gateway has ActiveMesh mode enabled, both primary and backup gateway forward packets in ECMP and active/active state.